-- 59. The Appeal Panel will comprise of members of the College who are independent of the case, who are not members of the same Department as the student making the appeal and who are not personally acquainted with the student.
+- 58. The Appeal Panel will comprise of members of the College who are independent of the case, who are not members of the same Department as the student making the appeal and who are not personally acquainted with the student.
 The membership of the Appeal Panel will normally be: - i.
-One member of academic staff of the College, employed at Senior Lecturer or Reader level or above, as the Chair; - ii. one member of the relevant College Board of Examiners who is not a member of the relevant Sub-Board; - iii. one other member of a Sub-Board of Examiners other than the Sub-Board responsible for the decision being appealed against - 60.
+One member of academic staff of the College, employed at Senior Lecturer or Reader level or above, as the Chair; - ii. one member of the relevant College Board of Examiners who is not a member of the relevant Sub-Board; - iii. one other member of a Sub-Board of Examiners other than the Sub-Board responsible for the decision being appealed against - 59.
 The Students' Union may nominate an Observer for each Appeal Panel, who will be entitled to observe the Hearing, including any session not involving the student and programme team, but who will not be entitled to cross examine the parties to the appeal, or to cast a vote when the Panel considers its decision.
-The Observer may comment upon proceedings during the Panel discussion to consider its decision, at the discretion of the Chair of the Panel.

-- 61. Where the Observer considers that any part of the Hearing has been conducted in contravention either of this procedure or established principles of natural justice then they may submit a report to the Chair of Academic Board to request that the Panel's decision be quashed and a new panel be convened.
-A decision as to whether such a request should be granted will be a matter of judgement for the Chair of Academic Board. - 62.
-The Appeal Panel will convene as soon as practicable and normally within twenty one days of the receipt of the request for review. - 63.
-You will be invited to provide written a written statement and any additional evidence to the Appeal Panel, and will be invited to attend the meeting in person if you so wish. - 64.
+The Observer may comment upon proceedings during the Panel discussion to consider its decision, at the discretion of the Chair of the Panel. - 60.
+The Appeal Panel will convene as soon as practicable and normally within twenty one days of the receipt of the request for review. - 61.
+You will be invited to provide written a written statement and any additional evidence to the Appeal Panel, and will be invited to attend the meeting in person if you so wish. - 62.
 You are entitled to be accompanied to the Panel by a Companion.
 The role of the Companion is to support the student in putting their appeal to the College and during any Hearing.
 The Companion should be a member of the College or a Students' Union representative.
 Companions shall not normally be professional legal representatives; the Panel normally will not be held if the student appealing is legally represented.
-Companions should take care to ensure as far as is reasonable that their advice and conduct is at all times in the best interests of the student in the prosecution of their appeal. - 65.
-The Chair of the relevant Sub-Board of Examiners will be invited to provide a written statement and any evidence in response to the appeal, and to attend the meeting if s/he so wishes; the Chair may delegate production of any response and/or attendance at the meeting to any appropriate member of staff of the College. - 66.
+Companions should take care to ensure as far as is reasonable that their advice and conduct is at all times in the best interests of the student in the prosecution of their appeal. - 63.
+The Chair of the relevant Sub-Board of Examiners will be invited to provide a written statement and any evidence in response to the appeal, and to attend the meeting if s/he so wishes; the Chair may delegate production of any response and/or attendance at the meeting to any appropriate member of staff of the College. - 64.
 The Appeal Panel shall make its report in writing stating its decision whether the appeal is upheld or not and with reasons.
-The report, together with its recommendations will normally be produced within 14 calendar days of the meeting and forwarded to the case handler. - 67.
+The report, together with its recommendations will normally be produced within 14 calendar days of the meeting and forwarded to the case handler. - 65.
 The Panel's report will be communicated in writing by the case handler to the student, the Chair of the relevant College Board and Sub-Board of Examiners, the Assistant Dean with responsibility for the relevant Department and the Chair of the Academic Board.
-If the appeal is upheld the Panel's report will also recommend to the Chair of the Academic Board the action to be taken to achieve a fair and reasonable outcome. - 68.
-Final responsibility for endorsement of recommendations will be for the Chair of Academic Board, whose decision will be final. - 69.
+If the appeal is upheld the Panel's report will also recommend to the Chair of the Academic Board the action to be taken to achieve a fair and reasonable outcome.

+- 66. Final responsibility for endorsement of recommendations will be for the Chair of Academic Board, whose decision will be final. - 67.
 The decision of any Board of Examiners will normally stand until such time as an appeal is upheld and recommendations approved by the Chair of Academic Board.